 - Once you have selected the dentist talk to them about any over-the-counter or prescription medications that you’re presently using.
 Some medications can avert your blood from clotting, which can lead to dry sockets.

 - Restrict smoking before and after tooth extraction.
-This can boost your danger of dry socket.
+This can boost your danger of dry sockets.
 Talk to your dentist about management options.
 They can provide guidance about cessation.

 How to Treat Dry Socket: Dentist Glendale